nick0369/Indian_portfolio_analysis/README.md

 Disclaimer :

 This portfolio is for illustrative purposes only and is not intended to be financial advice.
-Investors should consult with a financial advisor before making any investment decisions.